sciencemesh/sciencemesh/docs/content/en/docs/How to join ScienceMesh/_index.md

     - FIXME...
 1. Once all prerequisites have been met, you need to agree to and sign our OLAs/SLAs (FIXME).
 1. Your site is added to our central database, effectively integrating it into the ScienceMesh.
-    - This includes appearing on all mesh dashboards and being actively monitored for proper health.
+    - This includes appearing on all ScienceMesh dashboards and being actively monitored for proper health.
 1. In order to maintain your site's information, you will need to create an administrative account for our central database and request proper accesss rights.
-    - More information will be provided by an administrator after your site has joined the mesh.
+    - More information will be provided by an administrator after your site has joined the ScienceMesh.

 -->